kennethd/empower-canvasser/README.md

 See the [installation log](INSTALL.md) if you're curious about that setup process.

-## tech choices part three: mysql container
+## dev choices part three: mysql container
 I am imposing a project requirement for [Docker](https://hub.docker.com/_/mysql/) to run the [MySQL](https://dev.mysql.com/doc/refman/8.4/en/) database.
 If you have docker set up locally, you should be able to start the server with: